Irish births incorrectly registered

 The agency gained the records of former adoption agency St Patrick's Guild which ended its operation in 2004.

-Upon analysis, Tusla found evidence that at least 126 babies births had been incorrectly registered.
+Upon analysis, Tusla found evidence that at least 126 babies' births had been incorrectly registered.

 They are looking into a further 16 cases from the same period to determine whether their birth details are also incorrect.